NiftyTorch/NiftyTorch.doc/Layers/README.md

 # Layers

-The Layers module contains set of convolutional neural network units, which can used to create custom neural network architectures.
+The Layers module contains set of convolutional neural network units, which can be used to create custom neural network architectures.

 ## Modules